Recras/online-booking-js/README.md

 The library sends out a few custom events when certain things change:

 * `Recras:Booking:Reset` - when the entire form is reset
+* `Recras:Booking:PackagesShown` - when the list of packages is shown
 * `Recras:Booking:PackageChanged` - when a new package is selected
+* `Recras:Booking:ProductsShown` - when the products are shown after a package is selected
+* `Recras:Booking:ContactFormShown` - when the contact form is shown after a package is selected
 * `Recras:Booking:DateSelected` - when the date is changed
 * `Recras:Booking:TimeSelected` - when the time is changed
 * `Recras:Booking:BuyInProgress` - when the online booking form is submitted